tattersoftware/codeigniter4-frontend/README.md

 }
 ```

-Note that each Bundle includes its dependency (e.g. AdminLTE includes Bootstrap, Bootstrap
+Note that each Bundle includes its dependency (e.g. AdminLTE includes Bootstrap), so while
-includes jQuery), so while there is no harm in repeating assets it is also unnecessary.
+there is no harm in repeating assets it is also unnecessary.
+This does not extend to optional
-This does not extend to optional plugins, e.g. if you want to use FontAwesome in AdminLTE
-you will need to include both.
+plugins, e.g. if you want to use FontAwesome in AdminLTE you will need to include both.

 ## Testing